-Diabetic retinopathy is a complication of diabetes caused by changes in the retina.
+Diabetic retinopathy is a complication of diabetes caused by changes in the retina (see diabetes education and resources).
 It is one of the leading causes of blindness among adults.
 There are two types of diabetic retinopathy — background diabetic retinopathy, or nonproliferative diabetic retinopathy, and proliferative diabetic retinopathy.

 Background diabetic retinopathy occurs when the blood vessels of the retina are damaged (see picture).
 These blood vessels may develop leaks that can cause fluid or blood to drain into the retina.
 When this occurs, the retina becomes wet or swollen.
 Symptoms of background diabetic retinopathy can include blurred and/or distorted vision.
 This form of diabetic retinopathy can be treated with outpatient laser therapy to seal the leaking blood vessels and prevent further damage to the retina.
 Even if there are no visual symptoms, laser surgery may be needed to prevent vision loss due to these weak blood vessels.
 It is important for those with diabetes to have regularly scheduled retinal examinations because damage can occur before visual problems are noticed.